Wilkes University, King's College and Misericordia University Reciprocal Tuition Policy

 - 2 Year Master of Science in Physician Assistant Studies

 This benefit is for tuition only.
 Fees, books, room, board and other charges are the responsibility of the full-time employee and/or eligible dependent.
 Benefits apply to Co-op Programs which are credit courses (excluding all King’s College co-op programs, except for joint co-op programs with Wilkes and/or Misericordia Universities) but no benefits are extended to students registered in non-credit courses.
 Benefits do not apply to study abroad programs and tuition credits.

 - Participants must file the FAFSA annually by the May 1st deadline.
 Eligible participants must also apply for all appropriate financial assistance from outside agencies.
-Since the tuition grant is limited as a supplement to other grants the individual is eligible to receive from all other sources, these funds are deducted from the tuition grant normally extended by the host institution.
+Since the tuition grant is limited as a supplement to other grants the individual is eligible to receive from all other sources, these funds are deducted from the tuition grant normally extended by the degree seeking institution.

 - Eligible participants must complete and submit all application forms to their Human Resources department in accordance with their institution's deadlines.
-HR will review to ensure applicant’s eligibility and, if approved, forward the information to the employee’s financial aid officer who notifies the host institution’s financial aid officer of the applicant’s eligibility for the benefit.
+HR will review to ensure applicant’s eligibility and, if approved, forward the information to the employee’s financial aid officer who notifies the degree seeking institution’s financial aid officer of the applicant’s eligibility for the benefit.

 - Dependent children using the tuition benefit must reapply and be approved by both institutions each semester the benefit will be applied.
 Employees and spouses using the tuition benefit must reapply and be approved by both institutions annually.